-Australian Institute of Health and Welfare (2021) Youth justice., AIHW, Australian Government, accessed 01 December 2021
+Australian Institute of Health and Welfare (2022) Youth justice, AIHW, Australian Government, accessed 29 May 2022.

 Get citations as an Endnote file:

 People who commit or allegedly commit a crime when aged 10–17 may be dealt with under the youth justice system.
 Each state and territory in Australia has its own youth justice legislation, policies and practices but the general processes by which young people are charged, and the types of legal orders available to the courts, are similar.

 Some people aged 18 and over may also be supervised in the youth justice system.
 Depending on the jurisdiction, this may be because they were apprehended for a crime that was (allegedly) committed when they were 17 or younger, their existing supervision continues once they turn 18 (instead of being transferred to the adult correctional system), or a court determines that they should be detained in a youth justice facility due to their vulnerability or immaturity.

 Young people may be supervised when they are unsentenced – that is, when they are awaiting the outcome of their court matter or sentencing – or they may be sentenced to supervision after being proven guilty in court.
 Both unsentenced and sentenced supervision can take place in the community or in a detention facility (see glossary for definitions).

 Data on this page are taken from the AIHW’s Youth Justice National Minimum Data Set and includes information about young people in Australia who were under youth justice supervision during 2020–21 and recent trends (AIHW 2022).
 Numbers include young people of all ages (including those aged 18 and over) unless otherwise specified.
 Population rates are only calculated for people aged 10–17.